David M. Brugge

 David Martin Brugge (1927 – 2013) was a cultural anthropologist, ethnohistorian, linguist, archaeologist and noted for his knowledge about the Navajo.
-Brugge publish many papers and is often cited in works about the Navajo, Athapaskan or early Southwestern history.
+Brugge published many papers and is often cited in works about the Navajo, Athapaskan or early Southwestern history.

 Brugge conducted anthropological and ethnohistorical research for the Navajo Nation.
 He spent 20 years with the National Park Service, as Curator of the Hubbell Trading Post National Historic Site in Ganado, Arizona, archaeologist at the Chaco Center in Albuquerque, and Regional Curator for the Southwest Regional Office of the National Park Service at Santa Fe.
 After retirement, he co-founded the [Navajo Studies Conference] with Charlotte Frisbie in 1986.
 He remained active in research and helping others until his death.

 Early life

 Brugge was one of two children born to Oswald and Francis Brugge and raised in Jamestown, New York.
 Brugge's passion for research started when his third grade teacher told him there were many ruins in Mexico and people knew nothing about them.
 Upon graduating from high school in 1945, he was drafted and served two years in the Army.
 Brugge used the G.I. and attended the University of New Mexico.
 After 4 years, he earned a BA in anthropology (1950).

 Following graduation, he was involved in seasonal ranger work, archaeological surveys, and excavations, and establishing with a friend the Ayani Trading Company.
 Dave moved to Gallup, where he drove trucks for the Gallup Field Office delivering food for the Navajo Commodity Program.
 In 1953, he worked for the new Unitarian Service Committee's Gallup Indian Community Center.
 At the center, he met Ruth Sherlog and they married in 1959.